‘RHONJ’ Star Teresa Giudice Reportedly ‘Loved’ Being A Blonde But Won’t Be Changing Her Hair Permanently

 “GORGE,” added Lisa.

-Vanderpump Rules cast member Lala Kent also weighed in on Teresa’s blonde bob, telling her fellow Bravolebrity that her look was “too good.”
+Vanderpump Rules cast member Lala Kent also weighed in on Teresa’s blond bob, telling her fellow Bravolebrity that her look was “too good.”